shrivaradb/Arithmetic-Operators/README.md

-To know how to use the Arithmetic Operators using C language.
+Understanding how to use the Arithmetic Operators using C language.